techidaily/site-android-frp/source/_posts/latest-guide-how-to-bypass-motorola-g24-power-frp-without-computer-by-drfone-android.md

 The ****Motorola G24 Power FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the Motorola G24 Power device after it has been reset.
 By requesting the Google account credentials tied to the Motorola G24 Power device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the Motorola G24 Power device.
 In essence, the Motorola G24 Power FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the Motorola G24 Power device, providing additional protection.
-Each [Motorola device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [Motorola device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the Motorola G24 Power device.
 It activates when you perform a factory reset on your Motorola smartphone without signing out of the associated Google account.

 ### Usage of Motorola G24 Power FRP Code